Code-Institute-Submissions/Explore_County_Durham/README.md

 and encourages the user to explore the interactive map.
 * **Interactive Map** - A map with clickable markers allows users to explore the attractions on offer in the county.
 * **Marker Info Window** - An info window appears above each marker when clicked, this gives users more information about each attraction.
-* **Contact Form** - Allows users to submit their information if they would liek their attraction to be featured on the site.
+* **Contact Form** - Allows users to submit their information if they would like their attraction to be featured on the site.
 * **Favicon** - Allows users to identify the site in their open browser tabs.

 ### _**Features left to implement**_